roiLeo/oh-my-recipes/content/recipes/shakshuka.md

 > "Shakshuka is the ultimate comfort food - warm, spicy, and meant to be eaten with friends."

-## The Perfect One-Pan Meal

-What makes shakshuka so appealing:

-*   **Simple ingredients**: Pantry staples create magic
-*   **Minimal cleanup**: Everything cooks in one pan
-*   **Customizable**: Adjust spices and add-ins to taste
-*   **Impressive**: Looks restaurant-quality with minimal effort
-*   **Versatile**: Breakfast, lunch, or dinner

-## The Best Pan for Shakshuka

-A **cast-iron skillet** is ideal because:

-1. Retains heat evenly for perfect egg poaching
-2. Goes from stovetop to table beautifully
-3. Creates slight caramelization on the sauce
-4. Keeps the dish warm while serving

-A deep sauté pan or Dutch oven also works well.

 ## Achieving the Perfect Egg

 The key to shakshuka is runny yolks that mix with the sauce when broken.
 Here's how: